Tuesday, December 11, 2018

 B. The amount of greenhouse gases in the atmosphere affect the temperature on Earth

-C. The temperature of earth is increasing faster now than any of time in human history
+C. The temperature on Earth is increasing faster now than any other time in human history

 A. Industrial human activities release greenhouse gases into the atmosphere